-Every course and club comes with a private forum, accessibly to all course participants, past and present.
+Every course and club comes with a private forum, accessible to all course participants, past and present.

-We also set up each cohort with its own private forum, accessibly only to members of that specific cohort.
+We also set up each cohort with its own private forum, accessible only to members of that specific cohort.

 Introduce yourself, talk about interests, post questions, and gather feedback — anything you want to ask or share with other learners, the forum is the place to do it.